MutsakaEmmason/Academic-Issue-Tracking-System/README.md

    Deployment

-The project can be deployed on either Heroku or AWS.
+The project  deployed on either Heroku or AWS or Render.
 Follow the respective documentation for deployment setup.

 Heroku Deployment: